 Genealogy Librarian Allison DePrey Singleton of the Allen County Public Library’s Genealogy Center provided information about German-language newspapers in Fort Wayne not mentioned on new state historical marker on German-language newspapers published October 16, 2017 in The News-Sentinel newspaper.
 The Genealogy Center has a year or so of Freie Press - Staats-Zeitung July 1, 1926 - January 29, 1927 on their Newspapers On Microfilm page.
 This was in response to October 6, 2017 when a new state Marker Dedication: German Newspapers' Demise located at 41 S. Delaware St. in Indianapolis by the Indiana Historical Bureau was posted on Facebook about the demise of German-language newspapers during WWI.
 The Täglicher Telegraph und Tribüne were published near there before it was forced to close in 1918.

 - Der Deutsche Beobachter von Indiana: This paper was probably founded in 1843.
 There is some question as to whether it was actually printed.
 See page 374 in the Pictorial History of Fort Wayne.

 - Die Zeitung or Deutscb Zeitung: It was established in 1856 and two years later merged with another paper whose name is not known.

 - Der Ft.
 Wave Denwhat: This paper was founded in 1856 and issued irregularly.

-- Indiana Staatszeitung: It was founded in 1857 and in 1908 combined with Die Freie Presse.
+- Indiana Staatszeitung: It was founded in 1857, listed in the 1858 city directory, and in 1908 combined with Die Freie Presse.
 It was a tri-weekly issued in the interest of the Democratic party.
 Die Freie Presse ceased publication in 1926.

 - Indiana Volksfreund: This was a weekly Republican paper established in 1871.